How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Modifiable risk factors Non-modifiable risk factors

-Bad habits: nicotine and alcohol reduce the regenerative capacity of bone tissue, which leads to the formation of various fractures.Female gender: due to a sharp decrease in estrogen during menopause, bone formation is impaired.
+Bad habits: nicotine and alcohol reduce the regenerative ability of bone tissue, which leads to the formation of various fractures.Female gender: due to a sharp decrease in estrogen during menopause, bone formation is disrupted.

-Deficiency of calcium and phosphorus in the body: during demineralization, atypical bone cells are formed, prone to rapid death.Old age: senile degenerative changes in the cartilage and bone matrix contribute to the occurrence of fractures.
+Deficiency of calcium and phosphorus in the body: during demineralization, atypical bone cells are formed that are prone to rapid death.Old age: Senile degenerative changes in the cartilage and bone matrix contribute to the occurrence of fractures.

 Lack of physical activity: regular loads strengthen the musculoskeletal system, which increases bone density.Constitution: it is known that asthenics suffer from various fractures much more often than people of normosthenic and hypersthenic physique.

-Long-term use of drugs leads to a violation of the hormonal balance in the body, resulting in fractures.Hereditary diseases associated with mutation of genes encoding information about bone density.
+Long-term use of medications leads to hormonal imbalance in the body, resulting in fractures.Hereditary diseases associated with mutations in genes encoding information about bone density.

-Nutrient malabsorption contributes to the development of exhaustion and the formation of an energy deficit, which negatively affect bone tissue regeneration.Race: Scientists have found that the faces of the Caucasian and Mongoloid races are more prone to bone fractures than others.
+Impaired absorption of nutrients contributes to the development of exhaustion and the formation of energy deficiency, which negatively affects the regeneration of bone tissue.Race: scientists have found that people of the Caucasian and Mongoloid races are more susceptible to bone fractures than others.

 Causes of a broken finger - table